endoflife-date/endoflife.date/products/centos.md

 [It was announced on December 8th, 2020](https://blog.centos.org/2020/12/future-is-centos-stream/) that work on CentOS Linux 8 will cease at the end of 2021 and that shift will focus to CentOS Stream.
 Support information for CentOS Stream are available on the [CentOS Stream page](/centos-stream).

+Commercial long term support for CentOS 6, 7, and 8 post end-of-life is available at [OpenLogic by Perforce](https://www.openlogic.com/solutions/enterprise-linux-support/centos).